Capture From SQL Server Using Direct Transaction Log Access

 hvrlocationconfig hub_name loc_name "SqlServer_TDE_Database_Certificates.cert1=@dbcert.crt" "SqlServer_TDE_Database_Private_Keys.cert1=@dbcert.pvk" "SqlServer_TDE_Database_Private_Key_Passwords.cert1=Passwd1"

-For example, the following request body adds a certificate (cert1), where dbcert.crt and dbcert.pvk are the files that store the certificate and private key, respectively.
+For example, the following request body adds a certificate (cert1), where dbcert.crt and dbcert.pvk are the certificate and private key files, respectively.

 {